 Border agents made more than 160,000 migrant apprehensions between January and June in the Yuma sector, a figure almost four times higher than the same period last year.
 The only two most active Border Patrol sectors were Del Rio and Rio Grande Valley in south Texas.

 Despite the federal promise to close the loopholes, Arizona officials said no action had been taken to actually close them.
-The federal government reportedly put the project out to bid this week, but that could take weeks or months.
+The federal government reportedly put the project out to bid this week, but that might take weeks or months.

 Foster said the governor decided to take action even if the federal government later objects.